direktspeed/truffle-phpparser/README.md

 # truffle-phpparser
-A GraalVM Truffleframework implamentation of a phpparser using https://github.com/jparsec/jparsec
+A GraalVM Truffle Framework implamentation of a phpparser using https://github.com/jparsec/jparsec It outperforms PHP Implamentations. will add benchmarks and some more images.